Laguna Ocean Foundation

 • User research, competitive analysis, personas, and iterative prototyping all grounded in real stakeholder input.

-The foundation needed a site that would reflect their mission, attract donors/volunteers, and work across devices.
+Client Needs: The foundation needed a site that would reflect their mission, attract donors/volunteers, and work across devices.

 Problem Statement: